Efficient Construction of the BWT for Repetitive Text Using String Compression: Methods

-\begin{proof} Assume first that $X$ is not a prefix of $Y$ (and vice versa).
-We compare the sequences of these strings from left to right until we find a mismatching position $u$ (i.e., $X[u]\neq Y[u]$).
-We know that symbols $X[u]$ and $Y[u]$ define the lexicographical order of the suffixes in $\mathcal{X}$ relative to the suffixes in $\mathcal{Y}$.
-In the other scenario, when one string is a prefix of the other, we can not use this mechanism as we will not find a mismatching position $X[u] \neq Y[u]$.
-For this case, we resort to the symbol types of Section~\ref{ssec:iss}.
-We assume for this proof that $X$ is a prefix of $Y$, but the other way is equivalent.
-We know that $X[x]$ and $Y[x]$ have different types. $X[x]$ is LMS type because $X$ is a suffix of an LMS substring.
-On the other hand, $Y[x]$ is L type because if it were S type, then it would also be LMS type, and thus $Y[1, x]$ would be an occurrence for $X$.
-This observation is due to $Y[x-1]=X[x-1]$ is L type.
-Given the types of $X[x]$ and $Y[x]$, the occurrences of $X$ in $\mathcal{X}$ are always followed in $T^{i}$ by symbols that are greater than $Y[x+1]$, meaning that the suffixes of $T^{i}$ starting at positions in $\mathcal{X}$ are lexicographically greater than the suffixes starting at positions in $\mathcal{Y}$.
-This observation does not hold when $X$ or $Y$ have length one: $X[x]$ equals $Y[1]$ and both are LMS type, so there is no enough information to decide the lexicographical order of the suffixes in $\mathcal{X}$ and $\mathcal{Y}$. \end{proof}
+\begin{proof} When $S_x$ is not a prefix of $S_y$ (and vice versa), the demonstration of this lemma is trivial: we compare the sequences of $S_x$ and $S_y$ from left to right until we find a mismatching position $u$ (i.e., $S_x[u]\neq S_y[u]$).
+If $S_x[u] < S_y[u]$, we know that all the suffixes in $O_x$ are lexicographically smaller than those in $O_y$ because this is how lexicographical sorting works.
+In the other scenario, when one string is a prefix of the other, we can not use this mechanism as we will not find a mismatching position.
+However, this scenario is not possible when $S_x$ or $S_y$ has length $1$ and expands to a string in $\Sigma^{*}$ suffixed by $\texttt{\$}$.
+For instance, if $S_x$ were a prefix of $S_y$, it would imply that $exp(S_y)$ contains a sentinel in a position that is not the end, but Definition~\ref{def:lms_par} (LMS parsing) prevents that situation from happening.

+When both $S_x$ and $S_y$ have length $>1$ and one is a prefix of the other, we resort to the symbol types of Section~\ref{ssec:iss}.
+We assume for this proof that $S_y$ is a prefix of $S_x$, but the other way is equivalent.
+We know that $S_y[n_y]$ and $S_x[n_y]$ have different types.
+On the one hand, $S_y[n_y]$ is LMS-type because $S_y$ is a suffix of an LMS substring, and $n_y$ is the last position of $S_y$.
+On the other hand, $S_x[n_y]$ is L-type because if it were S-type, then it would also be LMS-type, and thus $S_x[1..n_y]$ would be an occurrence for $S_y$.
+This observation is due to $S_y[n_y-1]=S_x[n_y-1]$ being L-type.
+Given the types of $S_y[n_y]$ and $S_x[n_y]$, the occurrences of $S_y$ in $O_y$ are always followed in $T^{i}$ by symbols that are greater than $S_x[n_y+1]$, meaning that the suffixes of $T^{i}$ starting at positions in $O_y$ are lexicographically greater than the suffixes starting at positions in $O_x$.
+This observation does not hold when $S_x$ or $S_y$ have length one: $S_y[n_y]$ equals $S_x[1]$, and both are LMS-type, so there is not enough information to decide the lexicographical order of the suffixes in $O_x$ and $O_y$.
+Figure~\ref{fig:lem1exp} shows an example of this lemma. \end{proof}